-JBL Reference 430 review
+JBL Reference 430 full review

 JBL, well known for its speaker systems, has ventured into headphones with mixed results.
 The company has teamed up with Roxy, the woman’s sportswear company, to design headphones specifically for women, although the women they have in mind seem to be adolescent.